SejeroDev/Furipurei-Ryu/README.md

 The only updated languages ​​are English and Spanish.

-As of now, the **Furipurei** repository serves as a continuation of the original Ryujinx project.
+As of now, the **Furipurei Ryu Edition** repository serves as a continuation of the original Ryujinx project.
 For the time being, this project won't be accepting any new *major* changes until further information arises.
 We have reconstructed the essential build infrastructure, and you can download nightly binaries for Windows, Linux, and macOS from the latest release.

 > **Note:**
 > This project is not affiliated with the **original** Ryujinx project, or Nintendo in any way.